Edd1eboi/quartz/content/SubIndexes/Characters/Nora.md

 > - **Height**: 155 cms
 > - **Age**: 17 years old
 > - **Gender**: Woman
-> - **Occupation/Archetype**: Bartender, ARKs defender, Ranger/gunner
+> - **Occupation/Archetype**: ~~Waitress~~ *(retconned till further notice)*, ARKs defender, Ranger/gunner
 > - **Pronouns:** She/They (But doesn't mind anything else)
 ---

 ### Personality:

-Nora could be characterized as a plethora of things; many would say that she's a *neurotic* piece of work that is *crude*, *mischievous* and *snarky*.
-However, she often is very oblivious to this, *e.g*:
+Nora could be characterized as a plethora of things; many would say that she's a neurotic piece of work that is crude, mischievous and snarky.
+However, she often is very oblivious to this, *e.g:*

  >She'd eat a meal and say that it tastes bad, not due to her wanting to be mean or condescending - but because she doesn't think lying would be beneficial to the chef's development.
 Because, for her, food does not have any emotional connection to the chef.